Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/deposit_governance_interface.md

 ## Overview

-This module defines the governance API layer through which validators, protocol agents, and governance actors interact with the staking and slashing subsystems of the AST protocol.
-It provides a structured interface for submitting appeals, voting on slashing proposals, adjusting staking rules, and executing governance decisions that affect validator status or emission parameters.
+This module defines the governance API layer through which validators, protocol agents, and governance actors interact with the security deposit and forfeiting subsystems of the AST protocol.
+It provides a structured interface for submitting appeals, voting on forfeiting proposals, adjusting security deposit rules, and executing governance decisions that affect validator status or emission parameters.

 ---